 What is the point of the Christian faith?
 Why should we bother to submit ourselves to Jesus and His teachings?
 Why should we surrender our lives to the authority of God and His Word?
 To be more personal, if you are a Christian, why?
 What persuaded you to commit your life to Christ?
 Was it just to avoid hell and judgment?
 Or did you want something more?
 Can living the Christian life as Paul has described in the book of Ephesians give us more than just eternal fire insurance?

 The answer, of course, is a big “YES!”
 Jesus came to give us the joys of heaven now, not just when we die.
 Finding a relationship with Jesus, becoming “in Christ,” and then learning how to live out that awesome spiritual reality is the secret to true happiness.
 As Paul closes this important New Testament letter, he gives his Christian readers a blessing of great encouragement.
 He prays for both the first century church and us today to enjoy God’s comfort, peace, love, faith, and grace.
 Aren’t those the very things that we long for?
 When you are hurting and beat up by life, don’t you want to feel the Lord’s presence?
 When you are exhausted from chasing the passing pleasures of this world, don’t you want to find rest in the God who alone can satisfy the deepest desires of your heart?
-When you have been stung once again by the bitter consequences of your sin, don’t want to be set free from its horrible grasp?
-When you have been let down countless times by friends and family, don’t you want to trust and receive the unchanging love and grace of your Heavenly Father?
+When you have been stung once again by the bitter consequences of sin, don’t you want to be set free from its horrible grasp?
+When you have been let down by friends and family, don’t you want to trust and receive the unchanging love and grace of your Heavenly Father?
 These are the spiritual blessings that God wants His people to enjoy!
-If we will humble ourselves before Him, soak our minds in His Word, spend time with Him in prayer, and fight the daily battle of putting off our sinful desires and letting Jesus give us His desires, we will enjoy the abundant spiritual life.
+If we will learn to walk humbly with Jesus, we will enjoy the abundant spiritual life.

 The Text (Ephesians 6:21-24)

-23 Peace to the brethren, and love with faith, from God the Father and the Lord Jesus Christ.
-24 Grace be with all those who love our Lord Jesus Christ in sincerity.
-Amen.
+23 Peace to the brothers and sisters, and love with faith from God the Father and the Lord Jesus Christ.
+24 Grace to all who love our Lord Jesus Christ with an undying love.

 Questions to Think About